kuyio/orb_template/README.md

 </Card>
 ```

-Your code becomes more focussed, grokable and maintainable.
+Your code becomes more focused, grokable and maintainable.
 Front-end teams that may already be familiar with JSX or VUE can become productive faster, and can make use of their existing editor tooling for HTML like `Emmet` when writing templates.

 ### Core Values